HenryQW/Awesome-TTRSS/docs/README.md

 - DB_USER: the user of your database
 - DB_PASS: the password of your database
 - ENABLE_PLUGINS: the plugins you'd like to enable as global plugins, note that `auth_internal` is required
+- ALLOW_PORTS: comma-separated port numbers, eg:`1200,3000`.
+Allow subscription of non-'80,443' port feed. **🔴 Use with caution.**
 - SESSION_COOKIE_LIFETIME: the expiry time in hours for your login session cookie in hours, default to `24` hours
 - HTTP_PROXY: `ip:port`, the global proxy for your TTRSS instance, to set proxy on a per feed basis, use [Options per Feed](#options-per-feed)
 - SINGLE_USER_MODE: `true` will enable single user mode and disable user authentication, which means login will not be required. **Please only enable this under a secure environment**